-Gemma Bronkhurst GradDipDiv
+Gemma Bronkhurst

+GradDipDiv

-Please donate now and support us in training students for Word ministry ttc.wa.edu.au
+Please donate now and support us in training students for Word ministry

-See website to Donate Online
+See website to Donate Online ttc.wa.edu.au

-Or return the form overleaf with payment to: PO Box 115 LEEDERVILLE WA 6902 info@ttc.wa.edu.au • Fax: 08 9228 3862
+Or return the form overleaf with payment to: PO Box 115 LEEDERVILLE WA 6902 info@ttc.wa.edu.au • Fax: 08 9228 3862 y daughters (14.5 and 13) told me to start this by saying I have two amazing and brilliant kids, which is true.
+Together, we have the joy and fun of being a clergy family, supporting my husband, the minister at Willetton Anglican Church.